gnat/doit.sh/README.md

 }

 all() {
-  clean && build && deploy
+  _preflight && clean && build && deploy
 }

 "$@" # <- Do it.